-The Nurses' Health Study began in 1976, when 121,700 female registered nurses living in eleven states completed a mailed questionnaire that included items about their medical history and risk factors for cancer.
+The Nurses' Health Study began in 1976, when 121,700 female registered nurses living in eleven states completed a mailed questionnaire that included items about their medical history, diet, and other risk factors for cancer.
 The National Cancer Institute funded the first three years of the study and subsequent years on data pertaining to cancer.
 In 1980 the National Heart, Lung, and Blood Institute began funding the cardiovascular portion of the study.
 Follow-up questionnaires have been administered every two years subsequently.
 Blood samples were collected on a subsample of the women between 1989-1990 and stored for analysis of germline DNA and circulating biomarkers.

 Deaths in the cohort were usually reported by next-of-kin or postal authorities.
 At the completion of each mailing cycle, the National Death Index was searched for names of non-respondents who might have died.
 By comparing deaths ascertained from independent sources, the study ascertained on estimated 98.25 percent of deaths.
 Death certificates were obtained from state vital statistics departments to confirm all reported deaths.
 For all death certificates indicating possible cardiovascular disease, permission to obtain further information was requested from family members.
 Confirmed coronary heart disease death required additional information beyond the death certificate such as autopsy reports, ECG and enzyme changes of myocardial infarction prior to death, classical chest pain immediately prior to death, prior documented myocardial infarction or angina, or prior cardiac catheterization showing severe coronary disease.